-While you may carry debt if you purchase a rental property, this is considered good debt.
+While you may carry debt if you get a mortgage for your rental property, this is considered good debt.
 Bad debt, on the other hand, includes student loans or credit card payments.
 This type of debt usually has a high interest rate and doesn’t contribute to your wealth over time.

 Experts say that paying down your student loan (or other bad) debt before investing is the way to go.

 Assessing the Value of a Rental Property